JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 "Program Club" is don't talk about "Program Club".
 The second rule is minimize the number of functions in one file.

-To be honest, the C compiler does not care one little bit if every function in your program is in one file.
+To be honest, the C compiler does not care if every function in your program is in one file.
 But we don't write programs for computers or compilers, we write them for other people (who are sometimes us).
 I know that is probably a surprise, but it's true.
 A